 However, with some forms of non-fossil energy it’s more complicated.

-Take nuclear, certain forms of biomass, and hydroelectric power that doesn’t follow the guidelines from the World Commission on Dams – these are all forms of energy that can displace fossil fuel use, but still have their issues.
+Take nuclear, certain forms of biomass, and hydroelectric power that doesn’t follow the guidelines from the World Commission on Dams.
+These are all forms of energy that can displace fossil fuel use, but still have their issues.

 In this case they ended up as a should not, to recognise these issues, but stop short of an outright ban.
 In many cases the practicality of ruling something out in terms of having a tracking system played as much a part as how anyone felt personally about one form of energy generation over another.

-This is broadly inline with our recent post No Fossil Fuels in Our Tech Stacks, and previously, we’ve had a definition of green energy that was to some extent determined by a) what you could reasonably expect hosting providers to be able to meet and b) what various conflicting national standards could agree on.
+This is broadly in-line with our recent post, No Fossil Fuels in Our Tech Stacks, and previously, we’ve had a definition of green energy that was to some extent determined by a) what you could reasonably expect hosting providers to be able to meet and b) what various conflicting national standards could agree on.

 There’s a lot here we could use if we wanted an updated workable definition of fossil-free.